Chapter 10: Stepping Up

 "Eh."
 Anthony waved a hand dismissively.
 "Get to your party.
 I'll see you later."

 Shaking his head, Harry left the dorm.
 There were quite a few of his fellow Ravenclaws heading to the party; while Slughorn was notoriously interested cultivating students who had (or could potentially gain) useful contacts for him, he was a firm admirer of simple magical talent – his argument being that only truly talented wizards or witches would progress to useful positions.
-Cho Chang was walking out of the door, hand in hand with her new boyfriend, Roger Davies.
-She was wearing quite a tight, Muggle style dress, and Harry found himself almost subconsciously slowing his pace, the better to admire the view.
+Cho Chang was walking out of the door; she was wearing quite a tight, Muggle style dress, and Harry found himself almost subconsciously slowing his pace, the better to admire the view.
 As soon as he realised what he was doing, his cheeks started to burn, and he quickened his pace, overtaking them with a slightly guilty smile.

 The party was, as ever, down in the dungeons.
 Since the majority of the rooms down there were both spacious and abandoned – despite repeated requests from Argus Filch to Dumbledore – they were the perfect location for the cosy gatherings that Slughorn favoured, the better to ingratiate himself with each and every guest.